Germany, Federal Republic of (Joint Medical Service)

 In Addition, the Medical Service Rapid Reaction Regiment in Leer combines all airmobile and airborne medical capabilities of the Bundeswehr Joint Medical Service to ensure that medical care and support are made available to troops on deployments abroad within a very short period of time.
 During longer deployments, rapid response forces are relieved by stabilization forces.

 Basic training of medical trainee soldiers and pre-deployment training of medical personnel is provided by the Medical Training Regiment in Feldkirchen.

 Institutes, Research and Public Health

 Veterinary and pharmaceutical laboratory diagnostics including potable water and food examination are provided by Central Institutes of the Bundeswehr Medical Service at Kiel and Munich.

-Medical logistics is provided by three Medical Logistics Centres at Quakenbrück, Blankenburg and Pfungstadt.
-All centres are also Bundeswehr pharmacies that ensure the supply of non-expandable medical supplies and individually issued expandable medical supplies.
+Medical logistics is provided by three Medical Logistics Centres located in Quakenbrück, Blankenburg and Pfungstadt.

 Medical care for personnel who become ill, injured or wounded during deployment is provided through the medical evacuation chain.
 This chain of closely interlocking phases ranges from self and buddy aid through medical care in field medical treatment facilities to final clinical treatment and rehabilitation in Germany.
 The medical evacuation chain consists of four medical service treatment levels.
 Depending on the severity of the illness or injury, the patient will pass through some or all of these levels.
 Well-trained specialist personnel and efficient, mobile equipment are available for the benefit of personnel at all times.